HRESULT Information in Managed Code

 Because a COM function returns an HRESULT to the managed method that calls it, the calling method must check the HRESULT and throw exceptions as necessary.

 When you call a COM interface from managed code, you should examine the HRESULT value and throw an exception if necessary.
-Theclass contains the method, which throws a COM exception, depending on the value of the HRESULT passed to it.
+The ErrorHandler class contains the ThrowOnFailure method, which throws a COM exception, depending on the value of the HRESULT passed to it.

 By default, ThrowOnFailure throws an exception whenever it is passed an HRESULT with a value less than zero.
-In cases where one or more such HRESULTs are acceptable values and no exception should be thrown, the values of additional HRESULTS should be passed toafter the values are tested.
+In cases where one or more such HRESULTs are acceptable values and no exception should be thrown, the values of additional HRESULTS should be passed to ThrowOnFailure after the values are tested.
 If the HRESULT being tested matches any HRESULT values explicitly passed to ThrowOnFailure, no exception is thrown.

-Theclass contains constants for common HRESULTS, such as S_OK and , and Visual Studio HRESULTS, such as and .
-VSConstants also provides the and methods, which correspond to the Succeeded method and Failed macros in COM.
+The VSConstants class contains constants for common HRESULTS, such as S_OK and E_NOTIMPL, and Visual Studio HRESULTS, such as VS_E_INCOMPATIBLEDOCDATA and VS_E_UNSUPPORTEDFORMAT.
+VSConstants also provides the Succeeded and Failed methods, which correspond to the Succeeded method and Failed macros in COM.

 For example, consider the following function call, in which E_NOTIMPL is an acceptable return value but any other HRESULT less than zero represents an error: